ansible/workshops/exercises/networking_v2/exercises/3-0-templates/README.md

 The next step is to create a Jinja2 template.
 Ansible will look for the template file in the current working directory and within a directory called `templates` automatically.
 Convention/best-practice is to create the template file within the templates directory.

-Using `vi`, `nano` or another text editor, go ahead and review the file called `os_report.j2` under the `templates` directory.
+Using `vi`, `nano` or another text editor, go ahead and create the file called `os_report.j2` under the `templates` directory.
 Add the following into the template file:

 {%raw%}